RamilZohrabli/Java-Practice/README.md

 ### Usage

-- Compile the `Task16.java` file along with the `Point` class (assuming it's defined in `week03.geometry` package).
+- Compile the `Task16.java` file with the `Point` class (it's defined in `week03.geometry` package).
 - Execute the generated class file.
-- Input the number of points followed by the coordinates of each point as specified by the prompts.
+- Input the number of points followed by the coordinates.
 - The program will output the extreme points (northernmost, southernmost, westernmost, easternmost) and the points with the same x-coordinate or y-coordinate as each extreme point.

 ### Example